py-sherlock/sherlock/docs/source/api_documentation.rst

 By default, :mod:`sherlock` does not namespace the keys set for locks.

+.. note:: this configuration can be overriden at the time of creating a
+          class object.

 ``expire``
 ~~~~~~~~~~

 This parameter can be used to set the expiry of locks.

 This parameter's value defaults to ``60 seconds``.

+.. note:: this configuration can be overriden at the time of creating a
+          class object.

 Example: